 The Central Election Committee is an organ appointed by the Council of Representatives.
 It has seven members.
 The Central Election Committee is in charge of decisions regarding the council elections, for example when the election is held, how and when you can become a candidate, and what kind of voting system will be used.
-Members of the Central Election Committee are chosen from the Council of Representatives, and the chair of the Council of Representatives is also the chair of Central Election Committee.
+Members of the Central Election Committee are chosen from the Council of Representatives.

 How are the election results calculated?